Team Leadership

 STARTING FROM SCRATCH TO BUILD THE MACHINE

-Starting from scratch meant every hire was life or death.
-I needed to prove we weren't just pixel pushers before some executive decided UX was expendable overhead.
-The strategy: build something so essential they couldn't kill it without crippling their own product engine.
+Starting from scratch meant that every hire was a matter of life or death.
+I needed to prove we weren’t just pixel pushers before some executive decided UX was expendable overhead.
+The strategy: build something so essential they couldn’t kill it without crippling their own product engine.

 01.